Commitment to disclosure

 The policy is to be applied to all Recipients.

 Price Sensitive Information

-Under the ASX Listing Rules and the Corporations Act, except in certain limited circumstances, Flight Centre must immediately announce all Price Sensitive Information to the ASX and the market.
-This is generally known as the ‘continuous disclosure obligations’.
+Under the ASX Listing Rules and the Corporations Act, except in certain limited circumstances, Flight Centre must immediately announce all Price Sensitive Information to the ASX.
+This is generally known as the ‘continuous disclosure obligation’.

 Broadly, information is Price Sensitive Information if a reasonable person would expect the information to have a material effect on the price or value of Flight Centre’s securities.
 Please refer to Appendix A for examples of information which may be Price Sensitive Information.

 Where Flight Centre is relying on a continuous disclosure exception, appropriate confidentiality protocols must be adhered to.
 A leak of confidential information may deny Flight Centre the ability to withhold the disclosure.